grochocki/XamlMagic/README.md

-XamlStyler
+XAML Magic
 ==========
 A fork of the Xaml Styler plugin found on https://github.com/NicoVermeir/XamlStyler.
 This fork has been created to accelerate development on the plugin originally created by Chris Chaochen (http://xamlstyler.codeplex.com) and further developed by NicoVermeir.
 This fork will only support Visual Studio 2015 and later.
 For Visual Studio 2012 support please install Chris's version.
 For other Visual Studio versions, consider installing Nico's version.

 Features
 ==========
-* Format/Beautify Xaml markup in one click.
+* Format XAML markup with the push of a button.

 <img src="http://i59.tinypic.com/fehok3.jpg" alt="beautify option" />